typo3-on-aws/Documentation/src/machine-images/typo3v10.md

 ## TYPO3

+TYPO3 version 10 LTS is the new flagship of the enterprise content management system and is, without doubt, one of the most advanced PHP-based open-source content management systems on the market.

+According to the [official release announcement](https://typo3.org/article/typo3-v10-lts-safe-and-sound){.fa-icon .fa-right-external-link-alt}, the highlights of TYPO3 version 10 LTS are:

+* Flexible and Expandable Dashboards
+* User-friendly Form Framework Wizard
+* Automatic Updates for URL Segments and Redirects
+* Secure Password Reset/Recovery
+* Link Validator Enhancements
+* Better UX for Backend User Management
+* Attractive HTML-based System Mails
+* Frontend Login Improvements
+* Automatically Detect Conflicting Redirects
+* Translations with [Crowdin](https://crowdin.com/){.fa-icon .fa-right-external-link-alt}
+* Browser-native Lazy-loading for Images
+* Symfony's DependencyInjection
+* Standardized EventDispatcher
+* Symfony's Mailer API

+The LTS-version was released on Tuesday, 21 April 2020.
+It receives maintenance and bug fixes for 1.5 years and security updates for at least three years until April 2023.

+## Server and Services

+The machine image at the AWS Marketplace comes with the packages installed and configured listed below.
+Please note that all these components can be upgraded, removed, replaced, etc. as required.

 In comparison to the [other TYPO3 versions](index.md), the TYPO3 CMS 10.x machine images have a slightly different setup.
 These are the main changes and new features:

 ### PHP Composer